Accounting-Based Valuation Approach

 - adjustments that arise as a result of accounting conventions.

-Adjustments to account for changes between reporting date and valuation date
+Accounting for changes between reporting date and valuation date

 Time value of money and risk during construction